KSP-KOS/KOS/doc/source/structures/vessels/rcs.rst

     :access: Get only
     :type: :struct:`List` of :struct:`Vectors <Vector>`

     This gives a list of all the vectors that this RCS module can thrust along.
-Vectors returns are of unit length.
+Vectors returned are of unit length.
+The vectors are returned in Ship-Raw coordinates, rather than relative to the ship.  (i.e. if it thrusts along the ship's fore axis, and the ship's current ``ship:facing:forevector`` is ``V(0.7071, 0.7071, 0)``, then the value this returns would be ``V(0.7071, 0.7071, 0)``, not ``V(0,0,1)``).

 .. attribute:: RCS:CONSUMEDRESOURCES